MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 If you inserted a product with the same product ID in multiple catalogs, the service will delete all of them.
 You should not insert a product with the same product ID into multiple catalogs.

-For a code example that shows how to delete a product offer, see [Deleting a Product Offer](../shopping-content/code-example-manage-products.md).
+For a code example that shows how to delete a product offer, see [Managing Products Code Example](../shopping-content/code-example-manage-products.md).

 ## <a name="insert"></a> Adding and updating a product offer